-“Not only is he known in the intelligentsia and he academic world.
+“Not only is he known in the intelligentsia and the academic world.
 His political manifesto, Charter 08, has picked up more than 10,000 signatures and these Chinese who have signed on to this charter say they are from all walks of life.”

-At least three former peace prize winners – Archbishop Desmond Tutu of South Africa, the Dalai Lama and the Czech politician Vaclav Havel – had been among those calling for Liu to get the Peace Prize.
+At least four former peace prize winners – Archbishop Desmond Tutu of South Africa, the Dalai Lama and the Czech politician Vaclav Havel – had been among those calling for Liu to get the Peace Prize.

 |Nobel Peace Prize Laureates|